drone/blog/content/post/drone-0.3-gitlab-bitbucket-slack.md

 ## Improved Design

-The user and repository dashboards are updated to use a card-based layout.
-This layout attempts to surface the most relevant repositories and commits so that you don't have to visually parse long lists.
-If you are clicking around in Drone you are most likely responding to a build failure -- failed builds are therefore styled to immediately capture your attention:
+The user and repository dashboards use card-based layouts.
+These layouts attempt to surface the most relevant repositories and commits so that you don't have to scroll through long lists.
+Failed builds are further styled to capture your attention so you can quickly find and fix issues.

 ![Build Status](/images/drone_0.3_commit_list.png)